 And then there are the friends and neighbors.
 Who sides with whom when it comes to divorce?
 How do the neighbors treat the person that leaves the neighborhood to go to a new home?
 Is it uncomfortable for the parent who has left to come pick the children up in the old neighborhood?
 It depends on the neighborhood, and how friendly the neighbors are in the first place.
 But the person who is left out of the relationship may end up feeling hurt and tossed aside by those who choose not to continue a relationship with them.
 Hopefully, you will have some friends who are just yours, at work, or from childhood that although they may have done joint activities with you and your spouse, will always be by your side due to a shared history.
-The time period of the divorce is not a time either spouse should be going it alone.
+The period of the divorce is not a time either spouse should be going it alone.

 Divorce Proceedings Are Not Pretty

 The actual divorce proceedings are tough.
-I have had friends who have used mediators and that has gone well for the most part.
-But others have used 2 different lawyers, and that can be hard.
+I have had friends who have used mediators, and that has gone well for the most part.
+But others have used two different lawyers, and that can be hard.
 Especially if one of the lawyers is more aggressive than the other, and chooses to drag things out so they can charge their client more money.
 That is hard for all parties involved because it drains finances and puts added stress between the husband and wife, in an already uncomfortable arrangement.
-And it makes things harder on the children because during that time period they will notice the strain between the parents.
+And it makes things harder on the children because during that period they will notice the strain between the parents.
 Court days seem to be the worst if the couple can not agree on the arrangements and how to divide the property.
 If the court must get involved, the judge can have more of the decision than the couple, and there may be a settlement that neither party is happy with.
 And it is tough for a couple to sit in a court waiting room, across from each other, with tension so thick you could cut it with a knife.